Pioneer packs

 The Paradise Islands are also to the left, and if time permits, you can sail to Paradise and experience this beautiful area.

-Continue through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on the right-hand side, and set up camp for the night.
-A short walk into Sejs brings you to shopping and places to eat.
-It's a lovely scenic park-like area with space for ball games.
-There is also a swimming area that is "fenced in".
+Now it goes through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on the right side, and you set up camp for the night.
+A short walk into Sejs brings you to shopping and dining options.
+It is a lovely scenic park-like area, with space for ball games.
+There is also a bathing area that is "fenced in".

 Day 5:

 Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km long.
-Remstrup Å runs from Brassø to Silkeborg Harbor, where Silkeborg Kanocenter is also based, and here you will end your trip.
-If you're not in a hurry to get home, you could take a short walk up to Silkeborg's cozy city center with shopping, shopping opportunities and eateries.
+Remstrup Å runs from Brassø to Silkeborg Havn, where Silkeborg Kanocenter also has its base, and here you end your trip.
+If you are not in a hurry to get home, you could possibly take a short walk up to Silkeborg's cosy town centre with shopping opportunities, shopping facilities and eateries.